nginxinc/nginx-gateway-fabric/docs/developer/crd-versioning.md

   - As part of this, the old API version should be marked as deprecated, and then removed after 3 releases.
   - The new API should not be marked as the preferred or `stored` version until old API is removed.
   - To reduce complexity, we should only support a maximum of 2 API versions at the same time.

+For more in depth information on compatible changes, see the Kubernetes [API changes doc](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api_changes.md#on-compatibility).

 **Breaking changes, requires a version change**